 1.How can I obtain recognition of prior learning or RPL?

-By applying with us, using our 5-step easy RPL process, which is detailed in the sidebar on this page.
+By applying with us, using our RPL assessment process, which is detailed in the sidebar on this page.

 According to ASQA, all accredited training organisation are required to offer RPL when a student is accepted, so if you are thinking of studying with us, contact us about how to apply for your RPL.